autogluon/neurips-autogluon-workshop/README.md

 ## Schedule

 For each section, there will be a 10-15min QA at the end of section.
+In addition, there will be [additional hands-on notebooks](#hands-on-notebooks) after each session that people can try out asynchronously.

 | Section                                                | Speaker                                                                               | Duration (CST timezone) | Slides |
 |--------------------------------------------------------|---------------------------------------------------------------------------------------|-------------------------|--------|